eluv-io/content-tagger/README.md

 2. Python
 3. A podman image for each model you want to run.
 See the individual model repos for more information.
 4. A gpu, cpu inference is not yet supported.
+5. ssh key with github access to qluvio

 ## Setup w/ conda

 1. Start podman API socket `systemctl --user start podman.socket`
+2. Add private keys to ssh agent (if you are on remote server): `ssh-add`
-2. Create new conda environment `conda create -n tagger-services python=3.10`
+3. Create new conda environment `conda create -n tagger-services python=3.10`
-3. Activate the environment `conda activate tagger-services`
+4. Activate the environment `conda activate tagger-services`
-4. Install dependencies `pip install .`
+5. Install dependencies `pip install .`

 ## Usage